JackAgren/drone_cones_project/High Level Design Doc.md

 The finance system is responsible for handling financial transactions and providing tools for admins to perform financial operations (generating reports, making lease payments, refunding customers, etc.)

+Transactions can be defined as follows:

+* Transaction ID
+* Amount (in dollars)
+* Transaction Name
+* Description

 An important financial transaction for Drone Cones is lease payments to drone owners who lease their drones.
 A lease consists of the following:

 * Drone Size Class - The size of the drone (large, medium, small)